-The next iterations of Dr Paul Brown’s the Science of The Art of Coaching, Applied Neuroscience for Coaches Programme are scheduled to start in Hong Kong this October 2017 and Singapore March 2018.
+The next iteration of Dr Paul Brown’s the Science of The Art of Coaching, Applied Neuroscience for Coaches Programme are scheduled to start in Hong Kong this October 2017.

 This unique 10-month programme will provide you the opportunity to safely and systematically start to use current knowledge about modern neuroscience to inform and underpin your coaching conversations.